 A gift as precise as the work.

-NOTE: We are currently out of stock on the JMP but are expecting a shipment by the middle to the end of November.
-You can place your order now, and as soon as we are in stock, we will ship it to you immediately.
+NOTE: We are currently out of stock on the JMP but are still taking orders!
+We are expecting our next shipment to arrive by the middle of February.

 The Jointmaker Pro v2 holds a custom Japanese saw blade rigid and straight while your clamped wood is pushed through the blade to make the cut.
 With everything held securely, the resulting cut is perfectly straight and extraordinarily clean.